nczmoo/dcs100/readme.md

     what if the slot machine was a tavern and you could recruit people to come with you?

-    maybe portal should only go into effect if you'r not fighting
+    maybe portal should only go into effect if you'r not fighting maybe put icons in the dungeon logs to more easily categorize the context of each log entry because I wanted to be able to easily see if I had just opened a chest
+    Increased percent chance to hit potion
+    Invincibility potion

+MOTHER'S DAY PLAYTEST
+    UI too cluttered on my phone
+    !
+Make it a little bit easier to get portal potions because that's the only viable way to deep dive safely I've played for a little over 20 minutes and I reached a impasse I guess.
+Without a portal potion I don't feel that safe to keep going deeper so I'm no going deeper than about 50.
+So there might be some structural issues I should work out. x Maybe snakes are too powerful.
+They're hitting me for like four damage every single time at a minimum x Snakes level 10 status is resetting after exiting x Does anything else get reset?
+I think this was because it was passing the object by reference and getting downgraded to level 1.
+Hopefully, pass by value resolves this. x I reached about twenty on all my stats and the game seems pointless